Kaiasm/engine/README.md

 Each demand block shows a number of things about the goal.
  - The number of people who searched for it over 12 months.
 The larger the block, the greater the number of people who are looking for it, and finding it in your competition universe.
    + The block label gives the number of visits measured in the data set (a conservative measure... it's likely higher).
 A value estimate is also given, based on an average value-per-visit you have given us.
 The value is meant purely to help you to assess the value of better aligning your site to the goal versus other activities within your organisation that need your time and attention.
+ - the most frequently used name people give to their goal.
+This is the label used for the block, and is the most frequently used of the synonyms found for that goal.
 - The alignment of the words on your website to the names people give to the goal.
 If the block is empty, we cannot find any of the ways people expressed the goal on your web site.
 If it is full to the brim, you have matched every name people give to their goal.
  - The organic tactical opportunity available to you, based on who else in your competition universe is competing for this goal in natural (i.e. not paid) search results.
 If we think that, all else being equal, we would expect your domain to rank higher than those currently ranking for it, then the tactical opportunity will approach the size of the the face of the demand block.
  - The year on year trend in the number of people trying to meet this goal in your competition space.
 Increasing numbers of people wanting the goal results in a bubble which rises higher, and a block which slopes up towards you.